 They’re a current advertiser here (disclosure) however they wouldn’t be if I didn’t believe in their product.

 My current inverter is an Outback VFX3648 for my relatively small system.
-When I upgrade, I will definitely be looking at the Sol-Ark 8K.
-Did I mention it’s EMP-proof?
+It seems to be pretty good at efficiency.

 This can get expensive.
 Typically people have used lead acid batteries for off-grid energy storage.